salahnomad/salahnomad.github.io/content/place-belonging/art-of-seeing/index.md

 ### III.
 The Weaver's Mind: Where the River Meets Your Roots

 This is the final, alchemical step where observation becomes wisdom.
-It's the heart of **Rooted Nomadism**.
+It's the heart of **{{< glossary-link "rooted-nomadism" >}}**.
 You must connect what you see and hear to the landscape of your own soul.

 On the banks of the Azla River, in the [Jbala mountains]({{< relref "/place-belonging/jbala-trail-guide/" >}}) of my childhood, an elder once served me tea.
 He poured it from a great height, the steam swirling like a prayer.
 In that graceful arc of liquid, I suddenly saw my own grandmother's hands, performing the exact same ritual halfway across the world.
 Different mountains, different hands, same human longing for a sacred, shared pause.